'I don't know on what basis we wouldn't pick Toney'

 'I don't know on what basis we wouldn't pick him' - Gareth Southgate on Ivan Toney England call-up

-England manager Gareth Southgate says he had no reason to not pick Ivan Toney in his squad this month's Euro 2024 qualifiers against Italy and Ukraine, despite the fact the Brentford striker faces a potential ban having accepted breaking Football Association betting rules.
+England manager Gareth Southgate says he had no reason to not pick Ivan Toney in his squad for this month's Euro 2024 qualifiers against Italy and Ukraine, despite the fact the Brentford striker faces a potential ban having accepted breaking Football Association betting rules.

 Southgate noted Toney is still playing for his club and that there has been no "trial" or "judgement" so far.